cooking4mula/appengine-code/README.md

 $ cd cooking4mula/appengine-code
 $ dev_appserver.py .
 Now goto http://localhost:8080/
 Hint: The server will automatically look for changes you do to files and run
-      the latest code, no need restart server.
+      the latest code, no need to restart server.

 ---------------------------------
 Deploying your code to production